-Kcasey's thesis will examine the influence of gender, and gender politics, on the High Court processes, from appointment through to the retirement of judges.
+Kcasey's thesis examined the influence of gender, and gender politics, on the High Court processes, from appointment through to the retirement of judges.

-Additionally, Kcasey's thesis will ask whether women judges effectuate a gendered perspective informed by life experience, or innate difference in legal reasoning.
+Additionally, Kcasey's thesis it also asked whether women judges effectuate a gendered perspective informed by life experience, or innate difference in legal reasoning.